marionbarker/OmniLoopMessageParser/README.md

 basal_analysis.py : basal timing analysis added to Jupyter by Eelke and copied over on 3/2/2019

-utils.py : add new low level routines used by many (needed for Eelke basal analysis and Marion extract sequences from dataframe)
+utils.py : add new low level routines used by more than one function (needed for Eelke basal analysis and Marion extract sequences from dataframe)

 messagePatternParsing.py : decides which parser to call and if parser doesn't exist yet, returns default msgDict dictionary